 Color Blindness Simulations – Enter a webpage into this simulator to see what it looks like to those who are colorblind.
 These simulators can also help those designing accessible websites.

 Assistive Technology for Blind or Visually Impaired College Students – New Jersey Colleges Adaptive Technology Center"s guide to different adaptive technology for the visually impaired.

 Technologies for Students with Hearing Impairments – Students with hearing impairments are still able to use computers without issue thanks to many assistive devices and software.

 Broadband Internet Access for the Hearing Impaired – The National Association for the Deaf advocates for accessible Internet for everyone.
 The Internet can help the deaf communicate more efficiently.

-Computer Leaning for Deaf Children – This article reviews how teachers can provide an educational learning environment for deaf children while still using computers.
+Computer Learning for Deaf Children – This article reviews how teachers can provide an educational learning environment for deaf children while still using computers.